 Throughout every season of life, my heart sings when I am able to be creative.
 My mother let my creativity thrive each year when I wanted to plan extravagant themed birthday parties!
 She took all of my ideas and helped them come to life.
 (Thank you for that mama!)
 Expressing creativity seems to be a way of life in my family; my father is a fashion photographer, my mother a make-up artist, and my little brother a talented Tattoo artist.
 My paternal grandmother is a flutist, and skilled at knitting; her grandmother made beautiful crepe paper flowers to support her family (something I learned after I started to make crepe paper flowers for my wedding).
-My maternal grandmother is a seamstress who creates all of our tribal regalia by hand for our annual Delaware Tribal Pow-Wow, and is incredibly gifted with beadwork.
+My maternal grandmother is a seamstress who creates all of our tribal regalia by hand for our annual Delaware Tribal Pow-Wow and is incredibly gifted with beadwork.

 For as long as I can remember friends and family have been encouraging and supportive of my love for planning events and creating handcrafted touches, often telling me I should start a business…So here we are.
 Shiki has been on my heart for many years and seeing this little dream of mine become a reality is beyond exciting.
 The name Shiki comes from the American Indian tribal name given to me by our ceremonial chief, my great-great uncle Leonard Thompson.
 Shiki Tundus means Pretty Lilly in the Lenape language and because I love making “pretty” things this was a fitting name.